Personal Investment 101

 Just because your child isn't attending college right now doesn't mean they won't in the future.
 You can let the money in the 529 plan grow and wait until your child decides to pursue higher education later on.
 This could be several years down the road, and the funds can remain invested until they're needed.
 If your child decides to attend graduate school, the 529 plan can be used for those expenses as well.

-How to Use Deep Learning to Build an AI Business for Passive Income
+How to Use Deep Learning for Passive Income in the Gig Economy

-How to Monetize Deep Learning Algorithms for Passive Income
+How to Leverage Real Estate Investment Trusts (REITs) for Passive Income

 5. Withdraw the Funds (But Be Aware of Penalties)